 Students can choose to complete all 6 modules of the programme, within 1 year as a full-time student or within a maximum period of 3 years as a part-time student.

 Flexible Blended Learning Model

-The Highest Qualification for Diabetes Management and Education in South East Asia
+Among the Highest Qualification for Diabetes Management and Education in Southeast Asia